mattunderscorechampion/tree-root/README.md

 This is intended to provide a Python like approach to certain utilities.
 The Python len() function can be used for any object that provides a \__len\__() method.
 This allows standard functions or utilities to be used with new and extended types without exposing behaviour in the API.

+A more Java centric way of describing this is that the API provides a library that can be used to work with trees.
+The SPI provides a framework for implementing tree based data structures that can be worked on by the API.